GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Design Space Exploration Framework

 Fig. \ref{fig:predictor_network} depicts the architecture of the surrogate model, which consists in a PointNet-based\cite{Qi_2017_CVPR} embedding followed by a stack of Transformer encoder layers\cite{NIPS2017_3f5ee243}.

-\textbf{Embedding:} The PointNet, a sequence of one-dimensional convolution layers (C1D), converts each individual binary representation of the input encoding into a fixed size vector---also called a \textit{token}.
-A learned vector of the same dimension which serves as a global representation of the design for the transformer model---commonly called [CLS] token---is prepended to this sequence of vectors.
-Finally, a learned sequence of absolute positional encoding is added element-wise to the token sequence.
+\textbf{Embedding:} The PointNet, a sequence of one-dimensional convolution layers (C1D), converts each individual binary representation of the input encoding into a fixed-size vector, also called a \textit{token}.
+A learned vector of the same dimension, which serves as a global representation of the design for the Transformer model and commonly called the [CLS] token, is prepended to this sequence of vectors.
+Finally, a learned sequence of absolute positional encodings is added element-wise to the token sequence.

-\textbf{Transformer and Head:} the embedded sequence of tokens is then fed into a stack of Transformer encoder blocks.
+\textbf{Transformer and Head:} The embedded token sequence is subsequently fed into a stack of Transformer encoder blocks.
 Each block performs non-masked multi-head self-attention and outputs a new sequence of tokens.
 At the output of the stack, only the vector corresponding to the [CLS] token of the final output sequence is passed through a series of linear layers, the model head, which outputs a single scalar value: the predicted score.